manyfold3d/fasp_client/README.md

 end
 ```

+Edit `config/initializers/fasp_client.rb` and add customise the template `authenticate` method.
+It should return true if the current user should be able to access the provider approval/edit pages.

 Once you've done that, you can sign up to FASP providers using the URL of your site, and you should be able to register, approve, and choose capabilities.

-Currently a simple UI is included at `/fasp/providers`; the next version will let you customise this and add authentication support.
+Currently a simple UI is included at `/fasp/providers`; the next version will let you customise this.

 ## License
 The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).